 The Global Audit Center oversees the internal auditing activities of Tokyo Electron and its corporate group.
-The Center is responsible for auditing the business activities of domestic and overseas bases of the Group, as well as their compliance and systems, and evaluating the effectiveness of internal control systems.
+The Center is responsible for auditing the business activities of the Group's domestic and overseas bases, as well as their compliance and systems, and evaluating the effectiveness of internal control systems.
 When necessary, the Global Audit Center also provides guidance to operating divisions.
-The Center reports the results of its audits to Company management on a regular basis, and organizes meetings to report its findings and exchange information with the statutory auditors.